Si-cology 1

 Si-cology 1: Tales and Wisdom from Duck Dynasty's Favorite Uncle is an autobiography by American television personality Silas Robertson, co-written by Mark Schlabach.

 Summary

-In this book Si talks about his life.
-He talks about what life was like for him as a young boy living in Louisiana, how he went overseas to Vietnam as a soldier during the war, to what his life is like being Uncle Si on A&E show Duck Dynasty.
+In this book Si tells his life story detailing what life was like for him as a young boy living in Louisiana.
+He retells stories about how he went overseas to Vietnam as a soldier during the war and what his life is like being Uncle Si on A&E show Duck Dynasty.

 Release

 It was first published on September 3, 2013, by Simon & Schuster.
 They also published an audiobook adaption narrated by Si Robertson.
 On September 27, 2016, it had a Christian follow-up titled Si-renity: How I Stay Calm and Keep the Faith.

 Reception

 The book became a New York Times Best Seller, and Publishers Weekly wrote "The Duck Dynasty empire rolls on.
 Si Robertson, a member of the extravagantly bearded Robertson clan, who struck it rich in the duck call business and then got famous thanks to a reality TV show, is the latest member of the family to hit the bestseller lists."
 The book was positively received and became recommended reading by Entertainment Weekly and PopSugar.